gitspilo/baltech-policy/index.md

 **User Data**

+My app access without signup or signin.

+My app does not store any type of data.

 My app will not collect any non-personal data.
 I use technologies like cookies for my apps (small storage file in your device) for delivering a better experience.

 My app will not logs any of your personal data (like, device ID, location, analytics etc...)